CANToolz/CANToolz/README.md

 Module | Description
 ------ | -----------
-hw_CANBusTriple | IO module for CANBus Triple HW hw_USBtin | IO module for USBtin hw_CANSocket | IO module for CANSocket (Linux only) hw_TCP2CAN | client/server IO component for tunnelinc raw CAN traffic over TCP hw_CAN232 | IO module for LAWICEL (USB to Serial) CAN devices (e.g. SeeedStudio CAN bus shield) firewall | module for blocking CAN message by ID fuzz | Simple 'Proxy' fuzzer  (1 byte) Can be combined with ping/replay mod_printMessage | printing CAN messages analyze | CAN messages statistic (with .csv file output) / Analysis option (c analyze a) will try to find UDS/ISO TP messages ping | generating CAN messages with chosen IDs (ECU/Service discovery) replay | save and replay packets
+analyze | CAN messages statistic (with .csv file output) / Analysis option (c analyze a) will try to find UDS/ISO TP messages can_control | Control ECU via CAN messages firewall | Module for blocking CAN message by ID fuzz | Simple 'Proxy' fuzzer  (1 byte) Can be combined with ping/replay ping | Generating CAN messages with chosen IDs (ECU/Service discovery) pipe_switch | Module to read/write/store one single CAN message replay | Save and replay packets io/hw_CANBusTriple | IO module for CANBus Triple HW io/hw_USBtin | IO module for USBtin io/hw_CANSocket | IO module for CANSocket (Linux only) io/hw_TCP2CAN | Client/server IO component for tunneling raw CAN traffic over TCP io/hw_CAN232 | IO module for LAWICEL (USB to Serial) CAN devices (e.g. SeeedStudio CAN bus shield)

 We are working on supporting other types of I/O hardware and modules.
 Please join us!
 With your help, we can create modules that can be useful for all of us!